2017 Public Policy Summer Seminar Sessions

 - The Great Society and the changing nature of the regulatory state.

 - The challenge of bureaucratic expertise to a classical definition of citizenship.

 - Contemporary policy problems and their cultural dimensions.

 - Today, more than ever, those who currently serve or endeavor to serve in the public square must be able to consider all the factors that determine whether public policies will succeed or fail.

 With only 20 spaces available in each course, these seminars are open to incoming college juniors and seniors; current enrolled graduate students, and early-/mid-career individuals with a college degree.
 Students may apply for one or both sessions.

 Partial and full-tuition awards for students qualifying as Jack Kemp Scholars.

 |Estimated Average Kemp Award||($2,500)|

 |Net Estimated Cost of Attendance**||$2,075|

 Non-degree seeking students accepted to the 2017 Washington, D.C.
-Summer Seminar are eligible for scholarship consideration.
-Please follow the relevant instructions on the application to be considered for scholarship.
-Scholarships will be awarded at the time of admittance.
+Summer Seminar are eligible for award consideration.
+Please follow the relevant instructions on the application to be considered for awards.
+Awards will be offered at the time of admittance.